Masmiseim36/nxpSDK/boards/evkmimxrt1170/aws_examples/greengrass_discovery_enet/cm7/readme.txt

 Overview
 ========
 This example demonstrates how the board can discover Greengrass core and communicate with AWS IoT cloud through it.
 You will need device (A Mac, Windows PC, or UNIX-like system) for running AWS Greengrass.
-Example will connect to WiFi network, try to discover your AWS Greengrass device and send Hello World message to AWS IoT cloud through it.
+Example try to discover your AWS Greengrass device and send Hello World message to AWS IoT cloud through it.
 This demo needs network with internet access and opened 8883 and 8443 ports.